square/moshi/README.md

 R8 / ProGuard
 --------

-If you are using R8 or ProGuard add the options from [this file](https://github.com/square/moshi/blob/master/moshi/src/main/resources/META-INF/proguard/moshi.pro).
-If using Android, this requires Android Gradle Plugin 3.2.0+.

-The `moshi-kotlin` artifact additionally requires the options from [this file](https://github.com/square/moshi/blob/master/kotlin/reflect/src/main/resources/META-INF/proguard/moshi-kotlin.pro)

-You might also need rules for Okio which is a dependency of this library.
+Moshi contains minimally required rules for its own internals to work without need for consumers to embed their own.
+However if you are using reflective serialization and R8 or ProGuard, you must add keep rules in your proguard configuration file for your reflectively serialized classes.

 License
 --------